Teacher(s)

 The assessment aims to measure the achievement of the intended learning outcomes.
 It will take two forms: an individual written exam and a written group assignment.
 The modalities of the exam and the group work will be communicated during the first course.

-The final grade is the weighted average of the grades for the examination (A) and for individual work (B).
-In the final grade, part A is worth 10/20 and part B is worth 10/20.
+The final grade is the weighted average of the grades for the examination (A) and for the group work (B).
+For the final grade, part A is worth 10/20 and part B is worth 10/20.
 Attention: Successful completion of part A and part B is essential to demonstrate the skills and knowledge defined in the learning outcomes for the course unit.
 A failing grade for either part A or part B will result in a failing grade for the whole course.

 Examination (in French): 10/20 and therefore 50% of the final grade

-The written exam is composed of two parts dealing with models & theories, explanations of processes, real or fictitious cases, and the comparison of models & theories.
+The written exam is composed of two parts dealing with models & theories, explanations of processes, fictitious cases, and the comparison of models & theories.

 The MCQ part of the written exam consists of 20 items with 5 answer options; 0.5 points are awarded for each correct answer and no points are awarded for no answer or an incorrect answer.